HagOrMan/Tutorials/BashAliases.md

 </details>

 # My files
 While you can absolutely start building your bash castle from scratch, here's what I've done so far to help you get started and maybe give some inspiration.
-If you've never heard of aliases before, it might be helpful to read the rest of the tutoirial before checking these out.
+If you've never heard of aliases before, it might be helpful to read the rest of the tutorial before checking these out.

 - [utility functions](./helper-files/bash/util.bashrc). **Highly recommend at least checking out `confirm_action` which is extremely useful for never accidentally doing something catastrophic**
 - [useful git aliases](./helper-files/bash/git.bashrc).
 Almost every git command you'll need in common development